DrCopyPaste/RecNForget/README.md

 (downloading is currently only allowed for github users it seems)

 # upcoming features in next release
+- due to breaking changes user settings will be reset when installing this upgrade
 - migrated to .NET Framework 4.8

+- FIX: upgrading deletes existing user data
 - FIX: uninstalling RecNForget will now also delete all application data (under %APPDATA% machine configuration and in registry for autostart)
 - FIX: clicking the open folder button does not crash RecNForget anymore, if that folder does not (yet) exist
 - FIX: changing the file prefix changes the displayed file name with output path